sophiatannir/TTP_LLMs_review/README.md

 # Challenges and Applications of Large Language Models

 This repository contains a presentation on the challenges and applications of Large Language Models (LLMs) based on the paper by Jean Kaddour, Joshua Harris, Maximilian Mozes, Herbie Bradley, Robert Raileanu, and Robert McHardy.
+Read the full paper here: [Challenges and Applications of Large Language Models](https://arxiv.org/abs/2307.10169)

 ## Table of Contents